mahir-m01/blog/content/writeups/Defensive Security/index.md

 ---
 **Note:**

-- This is a combined writeup for the Defensive Security module.
+- This is a combined writeup for the Defensive Security Module.
 - The questions are shortened for a cleaner view
 - Questions that are straightforward will only have answers attached.
 Such questions can be easily answered by reading the documentation given in the room.